 How will the COVID Response Team keep the University up to date with changes?

-This FAQ document will be continuously updated as public health guidance changes and as the COVID Response Team gathers more answers to the community’s questions.

-Emails will be sent highlighting new information in the FAQ and containing the link to that document.
+The COVID Response Team will provide new information to campus via email when available.
+This FAQ document will also be continuously updated.

 How can I ask the COVID Response Team a question in privacy and with confidentiality, especially if I’m not comfortable asking a question at a Town Hall where my supervisor is also present?

-All emails sent to covidresponse@adler.edu are confidential.
-The task force chairs monitor this email account daily and do not share email messages with an employee’s supervisor.
+All emails sent to the COVID Response Team are confidential.
+The task force chairs monitor the email account daily and do not share email messages with an employee’s supervisor.

 As guidance changes, will there be additional opportunities for the community to share new or revised questions?

-At any time, you can send questions to the by emailing covidresponse@adler.edu.
+At any time, you can send questions to the COVID Response Team by emailing covidresponse@adler.edu.

 Will there more COVID-related Town Halls coming?

-At this time, no specific dates for additional town halls are scheduled for the Chicago and Vancouver Campuses.
-For any questions on Adler’s COVID protocols, please check the latest FAQ, email covidresponse@adler.edu, or consult your supervisor.
+At this time, no specific dates for additional town halls are scheduled for the Chicago and Vancouver campuses.
+For any questions on Adler’s COVID protocols, please check the latest FAQ, email the COVID Response Team, or consult your supervisor.

 Mental Health Support